 Fostering a sense of “community.”

-Simply put, the faculty of the Department of Health Studies cares about its students.
+Simply put, the faculty of the Department of Health Promotion cares about its students.
 Faculty recognize success goes beyond student performance in the classroom.
 Also of importance to faculty, is personal development.
 Students are encouraged to develop their skills by attending workshops, research symposiums, and conferences.
 These experiences help establish a strong sense of professionalism.

 Achieve Your Goals

 The ultimate goal is to be employed!
-Whether your plans are to work as a health educator, health administrator, first responder, health teacher, or furthering your education, the Department of Health Studies can help you reach your goals.
+Whether your plans are to work as a health educator, health administrator, first responder, health teacher, or furthering your education, the Department of Health Promotion can help you reach your goals.